MarkoRatkovic/DijkstraAlgorithm_VertexDistances/README.md

 CALCULATING DISTANCES AND SHORTEST PATH BETWEEN VERTICES USING DIJKSTRA'S ALGORITHM

 A complete function in Python with file handling, integer parsing and text output that reads a text file representing a weighted, directed graph that contains lines of integers to return shortest path and its distance between each pair of vertices.
+Text file with lines of integers added to the repository to test function.

 Python, heapq